 Once you are ready to transform your desk from one shape to another, clear your desk top, unscrew the four center bolts, reposition your two ends so that the holes align again, and screw it back together.
 It allows for a beautiful desktop space by keeping it’s lovely lines in either position.

 All in all, this project may end up costing about $225 as long as you already have the power tools and a brush.
 You’ll end up with tons of polyurethane left over for other woodworking projects, too.
 The legs are the most expensive part of this table, but I also think they add the most impact for making this look like a polished, finished piece of furniture.
-THE GOOD NEWS is that DIY Hairpin Legs is offering 10% OFF every purchase over $50 through the end of January 2017 when you purchase through this affiliate link.

 I’m so pleased with how this project turned out and hope some of you will enjoy how functional this design is as well! –Rachel